Does the 3×3 Rule Work? What Science and Experts Say

 It’s Not a Full Plan on Its Own

 The 3×3 rule provides an excellent foundation; however, it is not an entire wellness strategy.
-It is possible that certain individuals adhere to it too loosely and disregard crucial components of their fitness.
-Others may believe it can replace a more organized fitness regimen or well-balanced diet, which is not accurate.
+Certain individuals may adhere to it too loosely and disregard crucial components of their fitness.
+Others may believe it can replace a more organized fitness regimen or a well-balanced diet, which is not accurate.

 Professionals propose that the principle be incorporated as part of a larger health pattern.
 While the idea has its advantages, the argument goes, it is more effective when accompanied by consistent hard work, healthy eating, and proper rest.